HanetakaChou/PatriotEngine/docs/OIT.md

 copy the BackgroundDepth to initialize the depth buffer
 with MSAA, with depth test(NearerOrEqual) and depth write, sort the transparent geometries by \[material, front-to-back\] and draw them with setting the pseudo random value of gl_SampleMask/SV_Coverage by the $A_i$ of \[ $C_i$ $A_i$ $Z_i$ \], having the StochasticDepth
 Note that:
-2-1\.The stochastic transparency doesn't depend on the order of the fragments and we sort the geometries from front to back is merely to improve the performance by the EarlyDepthTest.
+2-1\.The stochastic transparency doesn't depend on the order of the fragments and we sort the geometries from near to far is merely to improve the performance by the EarlyDepthTest.
 2-2\.Turning on MSAA in StochasticDepthPass is to random sample and the stochastic transparency intrinsically doesn't demand other passes to turn on the MSAA.
 If the application demands the effect of "Spatial AntiAliasing", the application can turn on MASS in other passes(Evidently, the application use arbitrary algorithms(for example, the FAXX) in other passes).
 These's no relationship between the MSAA used for random sampling (in StochasticDepthPass) and the MSAA used for spatial antialiasing (in other passes).
 For example, we can use 8X MASS in StochasticDepthPass while use 4X MSAA in other passes.